McCain Foods: History

+The company announced in March 2024 that it had sold CelaVita to a Dutch investment group.
+In April 2024, after having acquired a minority stake in 2021, McCain bought Strong Roots, a plant-based frozen food company headquartered in Dublin, Ireland.
+In July, it announced plans to discontinue its Fries To go line and close its Lincolnshire factory.
+In September, it sold frozen-pizza brand Sibarita and a manufacturing plant to Molinos Río de la Plata in Argentina.

+In 2024, McCain Foods was named into class action lawsuits along with Cavendish Farms, Lamb Weston, and J.R.
+Simplot in a conspiracy to coordinate prices on frozen potatoes.
+The four firms, which control 98% of the potato market in the United States, are alleged to have coordinated price increases starting in 2021.

+In May 2025, McCain subsidiary Van Geloven announced it would close three of its six production plants in Belgium and Netherlands, affecting 142 jobs.

+In November 2025, it was announced McCain had acquired the Washburn, Maine-headquartered supplier of frozen potato specialty products, Penobscot McCrum (McCrum) for an undisclosed amount.

 UK operations

-McCain Foods' UK subsidiary has a factory in Scarborough, North Yorkshire, and sponsored the former football stadium in the town until the football team was dissolved on 20 June 2007.
-There is also a plant at Whittlesey, Cambridgeshire and a cold store in Easton, Lincolnshire.
+McCain Foods' UK subsidiary has a factory in Scarborough, North Yorkshire; the subsidiary sponsored the former football stadium in the town until the football team was dissolved on June 20, 2007.
+There is also a plant at Whittlesey, Cambridgeshire, and a cold store in Easton, Lincolnshire.

 A legal case in which McCain Foods (GB) Ltd sued Eco-Tec (Europe) Ltd. was decided by the High Court in 2011.
 McCain had ordered a system intended to remove hydrogen sulphide from biogas produced in its waste water treatment plant, which would allow the gas to produce power and heat for the Whittlesey plant.
 The system proved to be "impossible to commission successfully" and so McCain sued for compensation.
 The court's ruling confirmed that Eco-Tec were in breach of their contract.
 Legally, the court took a broadly inclusive approach to the scope of the losses incurred by McCain and the damages due to them, declining to treat a number of items as "consequential losses" for which Eco-Tec sought protection under a contractual exclusion clause.